KAPOORS ON THE ROAD

 We arrived at the Tuli Tiger Resort around 2:30 in the afternoon, and found we had time to eat our packed lunch before heading out on the afternoon tour of the reserve.
 Tourists are allowed into the park from 5:30 to 11:30 a.m. and then again from 3:00 to 5:30 p.m. (dusk).
 We were more than ready to see the reserve, even though we had just spent the last six hours in a vehicle.
 We were given a Maruti Gypsy (open jeep) along with a driver and a guide for our first venture into Kanha.

 You will see from our photos that we did not take a lot of photographs of the many animals that we were lucky enough to see along the trails of the park.
 I have always felt that too many people make such a fuss over taking photographs of the great places in the world, that they don't really soak in the atmosphere and enjoy the experience to the fullest.
 There are tons of great photos of animals in library books and on the internet - most taken with sophisticated equipment by professionals.
-Instead, I did take a few select pictures to help set the scene for you and to remember the adventure with.
+Instead, I did take a few select pictures to help set the scene for you and to remember the adventure.
 We saw an abundance of unusual birds; plenty of graceful spotted deer and several of the timid Sambar deer - the largest deer in the Indian subcontinent.
 Where there are spotted deer, one will always find langur monkeys - and we enjoyed watching their antics as they jumped from tree to tree.
 We even spied a mother with her days old baby clinging to her belly.

 Several people had advised us to be sure to taken in the whole Kanha experience and not just measure the success of the adventure by the sighting of a tiger.
 I made a promise to myself that I would take this advice to heart, but always felt in the back of my mind that we would not be disappointed in seeing a tiger.
 Strangely, after the near miss with the stone, I was convinced that my luck would also reward me with a glimpse of the massive beast.

 As we neared the Kanha Meadow, our guide said that there was an elephant off in the distance to our right - a domestic elephant.
 We all turned to look for it in the distance.
 Just then, the driver called out that we should look to the front left of the jeep.
-To our amazement, there was a medium-sided bear (at least by Canadian standards) digging in the dirt just off the edge of the road.
+To our amazement, there was a medium-sized bear (at least by Canadian standards) digging in the dirt just off the edge of the road.
 The guide told us the sloth bear was digging for termites or ants, but I could see from the guide's expression that he was really excited by this sighting.
 He spoke in Hindi to the driver and they "high-fived" each other.
 They turned to explain to Anil that this is a very rare sight - in fact, the sloth bear is only spotted in the park about once a year, if that.
 I quickly clicked a few pictures with my camera - the third one being the best of all.
 We all ended up shaking hands and cheering our good luck.
 As each and every oncoming vehicle approached us, the guide and driver proudly passed on the news of the sighting - again and again, we were told that we were very lucky indeed.

 I have taken the liberty of copying a few notes from a field guide that we had with us in order to give you a little more information about some of the animals and birds that we saw.
 The book is titled "Kanha Tiger Reserve: Portrait of an Indian National Park" by Carroll Moulton and Ernie J. Hulsey.